M-Izadmehr/deadcode/README.md

 #### Dynamic requires

-Deadcode will ignore dynamic requires but will provide you with a list of files that contain them
+Deadcode will ignore dynamic requires but will provide you with a list of files that contain them.

 #### Reassigned requires